LasagnaCake/MakaiLib/docs/specifications/formats.md

 This can be saved as either a `JSON` file.

-If data gets saved in the same file:
+If data is to be integrated in the file:
 ```JavaScript
 "object": {
 	// Required